amaluga/aa-gh-source-control/README.md

+Update note: A better approach is to use GitHub Actions with federated credentials.

+---

 # Automation Account GitHub Source Control Setup

 Script for creation of Automation Account Source Control (GitHub).
 Helpful in tenants with a high number of Automation Accounts.
 The script sets up source control for Automation Accounts located in a specified subscription.